-The Fiscal Year 2014 New York Conservation Innovation Grants State Component Request for Proposals (RFP) is announced and accepting applications.
-The pre-proposal phase must be received by NRCS before 4:00 p.m.
-Eastern Standard Time (EST) on May 30, 2014.
-NRCS will announce selected pre-proposal applications by June 27, 2014.
+The Fiscal Year 2015 New York Conservation Innovation Grants State Component Request for Proposals (RFP) is announced and accepting applications.
+The pre-proposal must be received by NRCS before 4:00 p.m.
+Eastern Standard Time (EST) on June 1, 2015.
+NRCS will announce selected pre-proposal applications by June 19, 2015.
 Selected applicants will then be required to submit a full proposal package to NRCS by 4:00 p.m.
-EDT on July 31, 2014.
+EST on July 24, 2015.

-The NRCS Conservation Innovation Grants (CIG) program is a voluntary program intended to stimulate the development and adoption of innovative conservation approaches and technologies while leveraging Federal investment in environmental enhancement and protection, in conjunction with agricultural production.
+NRCS provides funding opportunities for agriculturalists and others through various programs.
+Conservation Innovation Grants (CIG) is a voluntary program intended to stimulate the development and adoption of innovative conservation approaches and technologies while leveraging Federal investment in environmental enhancement and protection, in conjunction with agricultural production.
+Under CIG, Environmental Quality Incentives Program funds are used to award competitive grants to non-Federal governmental or nongovernmental organizations, Tribes, or individuals.

 What's New in CIG?